Counting and Joint equidistribution of approximates: Introduction

 The second technical issue is to prove the Birkhoff genericity of

 for Lebesgue almost every $\theta$, under the multi-parameter diagonal flow $a_{t}$ (precise definitions to appear later).
 To deal with this, we split the problem into two parts.
-The first part involves proving the Birkfoff genericicty of $\Lambda_\theta$ in $\X_d$ (the space of all unimodular lattices).
+The first part involves proving the Birkhoff genericity of $\Lambda_\theta$ in $\X_d$ (the space of all unimodular lattices).
 The proof requires strong results of \cite{KM1}, \cite{BG21} regarding effective equidistribution of translates of topological tori under multiparameter flows.
-Specifically, we prove a stronger result on the effective equidistribution of the orbit, which generalises several results of \cite{KSW} to multiparameter flows.
+Specifically, we prove a new result on the effective equidistribution of the orbit, which generalises several results of \cite{KSW} to multiparameter flows.
 The second part involves proving the equivalence of the Birkhoff genericity of $\Lambda_\theta$ in $\X_d$ to the Birkhoff genericity in $\XA_d$.
-This answers a question asked in [\cite{SW22}, Remark 13.1].
+This answers a question asked in \cite[Remark~13.1]{SW22}.